knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/rest/TestRestTypes.md

 ## Create, retrieve, update and delete types

-Type is the top level entity in the text repository.
-A type can represent any physical type like a page or multiple pages, and contains all text files (plain text, xml, etc.) that describe this type.
+Every file has a type and a document contains only one file per type.

 ### Create type
 When creating the following type with a `POST` to [`/rest/types`](- "#createEndpoint"):